Huegoxaga/notes/algorithm/ml.md

 - The initial input values for the artificial neural network would be multiple features about one sample.
 - The final output values for the artificial neural network could be either a predicted value(one output), a boolean value(one output) or categorical values(multiple output nodes)
 - Each input value is associated with a weight, the neural network learns by adjusting the weight of each input value.
-- Each nerual will have the sum of all input value times the weight.
+- Each neuron will have the sum of all input value times the weight
+  - Each neuron itself is a linear binary classifier called perceptron
+    - linear classifier guarantees to converge on a solution as long as the data is linearly separable
+  - Perceptron model can be trained using perceptron learning algorithm
+    - During training, weight and threshold are adjusted - increase / decrease all weight by value times learning rate and increase / decrease threshold at the learning rate, based on the output result, ignore input that equals 0
+    - Works on normalized data
 - Activation function determine the output of each nerual based on the inputs' sum value
-  - Threshold function - either yes or no(0 or 1)
+  - Threshold function - either yes or no(0 or 1) or it uses a bias value and the threshold is always 0
   - Sigmoid function - gradually increase(0 to 1) close to but never reaches 0 or 1
   - Hyperbolic Tangent - gradually increase(-1 to 1) close to but never reaches -1 or 1
   - Rectifier function - either 0 or linearlly grows from 0 to 1.
+- Artificial Neurons are often referred to as units and named by their activation function: Threshold Units, Sigmoid Units, Tanh Units, and Rectified Linear Units(ReLU)
+- A single layer feed forward nerual network(perceptron) is the base machine learning unit in ANNs.
+- ANN or A multi-layer perceptron(a.k.a.
+MLP, or deep learning network) consists of a network of artificial neurons arranged into layers
 - The input values are called the input layer the output values are called output layer.
 - Nodes in between are called hidden layers, each layers will process values and generate output for the next layer.
   - Each neuron in the same layer focuses on different aspects of the input info.